List of Marvel Comics characters: M: Mondo

-Powers and abilities

 Mondo is capable of taking on the properties of any organic or inorganic material with which he comes into contact.
-When using his power, Mondo is able to grow in mass with an assumed proportionate growth in strength to superhuman levels.

-Mondo can absorb matter into his body, gaining the mass, appearance, and other properties of the matter in question.
+When using his power, Mondo is able to grow in mass with an assumed proportionate growth in strength to superhuman levels.Mondo can absorb matter into his body, gaining the mass, appearance, and other properties of the matter in question.
 This change will remain until Mondo's body "digests" the organic matter, which is then disintegrated.
 Mondo is also able to use his power to travel through organic matter, such as dirt, and can appear instantaneously in the immediate vicinity of where he entered the earth.

-Other versions

-In the Age of Apocalypse, Mondo was one of the members of Generation Next taught by Colossus and his wife Shadowcat.
-Unlike his Earth 616 counterpart, Mondo was truly heroic and had no reservations whatsoever about helping the innocent.
-They were given the mission by Magneto to infiltrate the Core -- a prison facility watched over by the Sugar Man—and rescue Colossus' sister Illyana, who was crucial to Bishop's plan to save all of reality.
-Mondo was given the task of sneaking in through the ground and finding Illyana.
-He let the little girl stay in his stomach while he was in this dirt form, but he had to be wary not to keep her in too long or else she would be digested.
-Despite his best efforts, Sugar Man found the pair and was able to kill Mondo with his razor-sharp tongue, even though Mondo was still in his dirt form.
-He constantly referred to himself in the third person.

 Mondo in other media

-In the Generation X TV movie, Mondo was played by Bumper Robinson.
+Mondo appears in Generation X, portrayed by Bumper Robinson.
+This version is American and a student at Xavier's School for Gifted Youngsters.